NickyGee44/TheGambler/replit.md

 ### Recent Changes: Latest modifications with dates

 **July 15, 2025:**
+- **Updated Erik Boudreau Profile Picture:**
+  - Applied new profile picture provided by user (IMG_5247_1752574677541.jpeg)
+  - Updated ProfilePicture component to use latest photo
+  - Replaced old profile image with new one in assets directory
 - **Removed Map Functionality and Created Realistic GPS Interface:**
   - Completely removed Google Maps integration from GPS components
   - Simplified ProfessionalGolfGPS to focus on GPS location tracking and hole information